ray-project/ray/doc/source/train/train.rst

         **Overview**
         ^^^

-        Understand the key concepts for distributed training.
+        Understand the key concepts for distributed training with Ray Train.

         +++
         .. button-ref:: train-overview